-In addition to asking you questions, your doctor may also do a physical exam.
+In addition to asking you questions, your health care provider may also do a physical exam.
 This involves looking at your head and neck and checking inside your mouth.
-The doctor may also view the back of your mouth and throat with small mirrors or with a flexible, lighted tube called a laryngoscope�or a pharyngoscope.
+He or she may also view the back of your mouth and throat with small mirrors or with a flexible, lighted tube called a laryngoscope�or a pharyngoscope.

-Based on the results of these tests, your doctor decides whether to do a biopsy to look for cancer.
+Based on the results of these tests, your health care provider decides whether to do a biopsy to look for cancer.

 Using biopsies to diagnose oral cancer

-A biopsy is a small sample of tissue that your doctor takes from a suspicious area.
+A biopsy is a small sample of tissue that your health care provider takes from a suspicious area.
 A specialized doctor, called a�pathologist,�examines this sample under a microscope to see if it is cancerous.
 Samples may be taken from your mouth and from lymph nodes in your neck.
-The biopsy may be done in the doctor's office or at the hospital.
+The biopsy may be done in the health care provider's office or at the hospital.

-Exfoliative cytology.�Your doctor may scrape some cells from the suspicious lesion and put them on a slide.
+Exfoliative cytology.�Your health care provider may scrape some cells from the suspicious lesion and put them on a slide.
 This can be done in a doctor's office.

-Fine-needle aspiration.�Your doctor may have noticed a lump in your neck.
+Fine-needle aspiration.�Your health care provider may have noticed a lump in your neck.
 If so, he or she uses a thin, hollow�needle to remove a small sample of tissue.
-This can be done in a doctor's office.
+This can be done in office.